lordmilko/PrtgAPI/README.md

 For information on features that are currently in the pipeline, check out the [Roadmap](https://github.com/lordmilko/PrtgAPI/projects/1).

 PrtgAPI also provides a secondary, optional module *PrtgAPI.CustomSensors* which provides a collection of wrapper functions for generating output in *PRTG EXE/Script Advanced* custom sensors.
 For more information, see [PrtgAPI.CustomSensors](https://github.com/lordmilko/PrtgAPI.CustomSensors).

+If, for some reason, you feel the need to throw money at me to show your appreciation for this project, you can do so anonymously by clicking [here](https://liberapay.com/lordmilko/donate).

 ## Installation